JunshengFu/vehicle-detection/README.md

 #### 2. Dependencies & my environment

 Anaconda is used for managing my [**dependencies**](https://github.com/udacity/CarND-Term1-Starter-Kit).
+* You can use provided [environment-gpu.yml](environment-gpu.yml) to install the dependencies.
 * OpenCV3, Python3.5, tensorflow, CUDA8
 * OS: Ubuntu 16.04